-Description The property is a purpose built ground floor flat in a three Description storey end terrace block comprising 15 units.
-Accommodation Ground Floor: Entrance Hallway, Sitting Room, 2 Bedrooms, Kitchen, Shower Room, and Bathroom.
-Gross Internal Floor Area (m2) 66 Neighbourhood and Location Established residential/commercial locality of mixed age and style properties.
-Local amenities are available within reasonable distance.
-Glasgow Airport is located within the local area.
-Age Built around 1998.
-Weather Dry and sunny following a generally dry period.
+Description The property is a two storey detached house.
+Accommodation Ground Floor: Entrance Hallway, Sitting Room, Family Room, Open plan Kitchen/Living area, Conservatory, Utility Room, and WC.
+First Floor: Landing, 4 Bedrooms, Ensuite Shower Room, and a Bathroom.
+Gross Internal Floor Area (m2) Approximately 158m 2 .
+Neighbourhood and Location The subjects are situated within an established mainly residential locality of mixed style properties.
+There is a railway line located nearby. • Age Built around 2014.
+Weather Dry following a mixed period.
 Chimney Stacks There are no chimney stacks.
 Roofing including Roof Space Sloping roofs were visually inspected with the aid of binoculars where appropriate.

 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is pitched and tiled.
-The common roof space access point is from a top floor landing ceiling hatch.
+The roof space access is via a landing ceiling hatch.
 Rainwater Fittings Visually inspected with the aid of binoculars where appropriate.
-PVC materials with round, half round, and some valley style fittings.
-Valley style fittings will require a higher degree of monitoring/maintenance.
-This should be fully appreciated.
+PVC materials with round, half round and some valley style fittings.
 Main Walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-Traditional cavity construction with a rendered and facing brick finish.
+Traditional cavity construction with a rendered and pointed finish.
 Windows, External Doors and Joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The window units are of a mixed age UPVC double glazed design, with the front units having been replaced within the more recent past.
-The entrance doors are of a timber framed design.
-The common windows are of a UPVC double glazed design.
+The windows are of a double glazed UPVC type.
+Composite or similar style front entrance door.
+Timber framed rear entrance door.
+There are also some UPVC patio style doors leading to the conservatory.
 External Decorations Visually inspected.
 Painted finishes, where applicable.
-Conservatories and Porches There are no conservatories or porches.

-O a managed Amage Observation are an adversarial increased of Communal Areas Circulation areas visually inspected.
-Communal entrance hallway and associated stairwell.
-The adjacent grounds appear shared, however, this should be fully clarified legally, as should all common responsibilities.
+Conservatories and Porches Visually inspected.
+There is a conservatory at the rear.
+The occupier has advised that this conservatory was part of the original construction.
+The vendor has also confirmed that the roof covering was renewed within the past.
+I have therefore assumed that this work was completed via an appropriately qualified contractor and to a fully regulated standard at that time.
+This can be confirmed legally, as can the existence of any associated local authority paperwork, if applicable.
+Communal Areas None evident.
+However, this should be fully confirmed.
 Garages and Permanent Outbuildings Visually inspected.
-There is, what appears to be, a shared brick built bin store.
+Cutsundings The original integral garage has been converted within the past.
+There is a detached outhouse style building located within the rear grounds.
+This outbuilding is currently used as a gym.
+I have assumed that all works implemented regarding the electrical supply to this outbuilding was completed via a qualified electrician and to a fully regulated standard at that time.
+This can be confirmed as necessary.
 Outside Areas and Boundaries Visually inspected.
-Where applicable, boundaries are generally marked by walling and fencing.
-Adjacent grounds generally comprise grass, paving and parking facilities.
+Boundaries are generally marked by fencing.
+Adjacent grounds generally comprise paving and artificial turf.
 Ceilings Visually inspected from floor level.
 The ceilings are formed in plasterboard.
 Internal Walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Generally lined.
 Floors including Sub-floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Generally suspended timberwork.
+Solid and suspended timberwork.
 Internal Joinery and Kitchen Fittings Built-in cupboards were looked into, but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Timber internal doors.
-Wall and floor mounted kitchen units.
-Chimney Breasts and Fireplaces There are no chimney breasts/fireplaces.
-Internal Decorations Visually inspected.
-Generally painted finishes.
-Cellars There are no cellars.